Restless legs syndrome: Nomenclature

 In 2013, the Restless Legs Syndrome Foundation renamed itself the Willis–Ekbom Disease Foundation; however, it reverted to its original name in 2015 "to better support its mission".

 A point of confusion is that RLS and delusional parasitosis are entirely different conditions that have both been called "Ekbom syndrome", as both syndromes were described by the same person, Karl-Axel Ekbom.
 Today, calling WED/RLS "Ekbom syndrome" is outdated usage, as the unambiguous names (WED or RLS) are preferred for clarity.

 History

 Sir Thomas Willis provided a medical description in 1672.
 Willis emphasized the sleep disruption and limb movements experienced by people with RLS.

-Subsequently, other descriptions of RLS were published, including by Theodor Wittmaack (1861) (in relation to whom it is sometimes known as Wittmaack-Ekbom syndrome).
+Subsequently, other descriptions of RLS were published, including by Theodor Wittmaack (1861) (in relation to whom it is sometimes known as Wittmaack–Ekbom syndrome).

 In 1945, Karl-Axel Ekbom (1907–1977) provided a detailed and comprehensive report of this condition in his doctoral thesis, restless legs: clinical study of hitherto overlooked disease.
 Ekbom coined the term "restless legs".

 Ekbom's work was largely ignored until it was rediscovered by Arthur S. Walters and Wayne A. Hening in the 1980s.
-Subsequent landmark publications include 1995 and 2003 papers, which revised and updated the diagnostic criteria.
+Subsequent landmark publications include the 1995 and 2003 papers, which revised and updated the diagnostic criteria.